google-parfait/tensorflow-federated/docs/tff_for_research.md

     is implemented at this level.

-1. TensorFlow Federated orchestration logic, which binds together the individual `tf.function`s from 1. by wrapping them as `tff.tf_computation`s and then orchestrating them using abstractions like `tff.federated_broadcast` and `tff.federated_mean` inside a `tff.federated_computation`.
+1. TensorFlow Federated orchestration logic, which binds together the individual `tf.function`s from 1. by wrapping them as `tff.tensorflow.computation`s and then orchestrating them using abstractions like `tff.federated_broadcast` and `tff.federated_mean` inside a `tff.federated_computation`.
 See, for example, this [orchestration for Federated Averaging](https://github.com/tensorflow/federated/blob/main/examples/simple_fedavg/simple_fedavg_tff.py#L112-L140).